cdktf/cdktf-provider-gitlab/docs/integrationJira.python.md

 The URL to the JIRA project which is being linked to this GitLab project.
 For example, https://jira.example.com.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.1/docs/resources/integration_jira#url IntegrationJira#url}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.4.0/docs/resources/integration_jira#url IntegrationJira#url}

----

-##### `username`<sup>Required</sup> <a name="username" id="@cdktf/provider-gitlab.integrationJira.IntegrationJira.Initializer.parameter.username"></a>

-- *Type:* str

-The username of the user created to be used with GitLab/JIRA.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.1/docs/resources/integration_jira#username IntegrationJira#username}

 ---